 The default number of VMFA segments is 100 (1448).
-You may want to increase this number if users frequently receive such messages as "Not enough segments" or "No space available from process class storage heap."
+You may want to increase this number if users frequently receive such messages as "Not enough segments" or "No space available from process class storage heap," or if you expect them to use a large variety of EPF programs or libraries.
 You can specify a maximum of 1024 (20008) VMFA segments.